 - On the Inbound processes interface, select the ‘Default’ timesheet.

 - Add a Jump process and name it “Jump to oIVR”.
 In the Jump process settings choose Label “DC oIVR start”.
-Press settings.
+Press Save.

 - Navigate to your script and choose Upload script, in order to Activate the project.